By James Eliot, Markets & Finance Editor

 -

 Headspace: The mindfulness app saw a 70% increase in business subscriptions in 2023, indicating a growing corporate interest in mental health resources.
-Major corporations leverage these subscriptions to offer coping strategies for employees facing stressful situations, which helps improve team morale and overall engagement.
+Major corporations leverage these subscriptions to offer coping strategies for employees facing stressful situations, which helps improve team morale and overall engagement, as evident in 5 Reasons Why Python Remains Essential Even as AI Writes Code.

 -